 At first glance, you may think this is a devotional about being fishers of men and going after lost souls.
-While that is our main mission on this earth—proclaiming the Good News of Jesus Christ and bringing people to Him—there are other fish stories in the Bible that beg to be examined…
+While that is our primary mission on this earth—proclaiming the Good News of Jesus Christ and bringing people to Him—other fish stories in the Bible beg to be examined…

 Money in a fish’s mouth, for instance.
 Matthew 17:24-27 records this most intriguing story as follows: On their arrival in Capernaum, the collectors of the Temple tax came to Peter and asked him, "Doesn't your teacher pay the Temple tax?"

 "Yes, he does," Peter replied.
 Then he went into the house.

 But before he had a chance to speak, Jesus asked him, "What do you think, Peter?
 Do kings tax their own people or the people they have conquered?"